Find A Speaker or Advisor

 Be Consistent and Show You Can Be Trusted

-We would caution against thinking a good story and a charismatic executive will get your organization through anything.
+We would caution against thinking a good story and a charismatic executive will get your organization through any trial or tribulation, or firmly establish your positive brand reputation, without concrete actions that back up their words.
 Ultimately, your own actions will determine whether you can keep the public’s trust.
-Consistency in how your run your organization and address issues like sustainability or AI will reinforce your overall executive communications strategy, which in turn will highlight your constructive efforts.
+Consistency in how you run your organization and address issues of public concern will reinforce your overall executive communications strategy, which in turn will highlight your constructive efforts.

-But if you do have a story to tell and a great executive to tell it, make sure you contact us to help you build your executive communications capabilities.
+But if you do have a story to tell and a great executive to tell it, make sure you contact us to help you build your executive communications strategy.

-Giving Your Company a Face: The Importance of Executive Communications Strategy was last modified: May 11th, 2023 by Brian Sherry
+Giving Your Company a Face: The Importance of Executive Communications Strategy was last modified: October 30th, 2024 by